puppetlabs/bolt/pre-docs/bolt_configuration_options.md

 `inventoryfile`: The path to a structured data inventory file used to refer to groups of nodes on the commandline and from plans.

+`color`: Whether to use colored output when printing messages to the console.

 ## SSH transport configuration options